Which savings account is right for me?

 Options for your money

-This gives opportunities for bigger returns, but also come with higher risks compared to a standard savings account – and you may get back less than you’ve paid in.
+When your money is invested, this gives opportunities for bigger returns, but also comes with higher risks compared to a standard savings account – and you may get back less than you’ve paid in.
 If you’re looking to invest for the longer-term, at Aviva we offer a stocks and shares ISA.

 The value of your investment can go down as well as up – and you may get back less than you’ve paid in.